roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  "Of course!"
 Mandy's face brightened even more; she looked excited at the chance to be more useful.

  "Well...okay," Trisha said, as the two cheerleaders walked out the classroom.
 "It's about this guy named Dan..."
-Report_Story #1